magentabusiness/magentabusiness.github.io/docs/samples/raspberry/gpio-android-things.md

 ### Application source code

-Now you should obtain the source code of the GpioControlSample application from ThingsBoard samples GitHub repository.
+Now you should obtain the source code of the GpioControlSample application from IoT Hub samples GitHub repository.
 You can do this by issuing the following git clone command:

 ```bash